The abolition or absence of a particular exclusivist

 incompatible with the principles of

-and exclusivist state system it advocates offends first of all against
+the authoritarian and exclusivist state system it advocates offends first

 the right to personhood and